MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/data-activator-get-data-eventstreams.md

 ---
-title: Get data for Data Activator from eventstreams
+title: Get data for Activator from eventstreams
-description: Learn how to get data from event streams for use in Data Activator and integrate it into your applications.
+description: Learn how to get data from event streams for use in Activator and integrate it into your applications.
 author: mihart
 ms.author: mihart
 ms.topic: concept-article
 ms.custom: FY25Q1-Linter
 ms.date: 09/15/2024
-#customer-intent: '#customer intent: As a Fabric user I want to learn how to use Data Activator to get data from eventstreams.'
+#customer-intent: '#customer intent: As a Fabric user I want to learn how to use Activator to get data from eventstreams.'
 ---

-# Get data for Data Activator from event streams
+# Get data for [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] from event streams

-You can get data for use in Data Activator from many sources.
+You can get data for use in Fabric [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] from many sources.
 This article describes how to get data from event streams.

-If you have real-time streaming data in Fabric event streams, connect it to Data Activator.
+If you have real-time streaming data in Fabric event streams, connect it to [!INCLUDE [fabric-activator](../includes/fabric-activator.md)].
 This article explains how.

 > [!IMPORTANT]
-> Data Activator is currently in preview.
+> [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] is currently in preview.

 ## Prerequisites